imagobea/hackerrank/data-structures/linked-lists/easy-print-elements-in-reverse/06-print-elements-in-reverse.md

 ### Samples input/output

 ```
-3   # The number of test cases
+3   # The number of test cases (t), 3
-5   # The number of elements in the (first) linked list
+5   # The number of nodes in t1
-16  # the node data values in order
+16  # the node data values
 12
 4
 2
 5
-3
+3   # The number of nodes in t2
-7
+7   # the node data values
 3
 9
-5
+5   # The number of nodes in t3
-5
+5   # the node data values
 1
 18
 3